Author: Manuel Rassi

-Challenges abound for telecommunications companies as we move forward in 2021.
-The primary driver of these challenges is 5G, which has ushered in an era of immense change, competition, and complexity for players across the telecommunications value chain.
+Challenges abound for telecommunications companies.
+The primary driver of these challenges is 5G, which has ushered in an era of immense change, competition, and complexity for players across the value chain.

-To remain profitable in the age of 5G, telecom firms must be able to figure out the best way to utilize their resources and upgrade their networks to handle increased broadband speed, cutting-edge Industry 4.0 technologies and automation, and changing consumer preferences.
+To remain profitable in the age of 5G, telecom CSPs must find the best way to utilize their resources and upgrade their networks to handle increased broadband speed, new competitors, cutting-edge Industry 4.0 technologies, automation, the digital era, and changing consumer preferences.

-In my role as a Director of Business Development at Gurobi, I speak with telecom industry professionals practically every day about the operational and financial challenges they are facing, and work with them to find solutions that empower them to:
+As a Director of Business Development at Gurobi, I speak with telecom industry professionals practically every day about the operational and financial challenges they face, and work with them to find solutions to:

-- Transform their planning, decision making, and business performance, and
+- Transform their planning, decision-making, and business performance

 One AI software solution that has established itself as an essential technological tool for telecom companies today is mathematical optimization.

-Major telecom organizations across the industry – from operators to services providers to equipment manufacturers to government regulators – are using mathematical optimization to address a wide (and ever-expanding) array of strategic, tactical, and operational problems, make optimal plans and decisions, and achieve their business objectives.
+Major telecom organizations across the industry—from operators and service providers to equipment manufacturers and government regulators—use mathematical optimization to: address a wide (and ever-expanding) array of strategic, tactical, and operational problems; make optimal plans and decisions; and achieve their business objectives.

 1) Network Planning

-Leading global telecom players – like Vodafone – use mathematical optimization to plan, configure, and operate their networks in the most efficient and profitable manner possible.
+Leading global telecom players like Vodafone use mathematical optimization to plan, configure, and operate their networks as efficiently and profitably as possible.

 Mathematical optimization is extremely effective in automating and optimizing numerous network planning processes including fiber optic network planning, facility location planning, coverage and frequency planning, radio planning, and demand planning.
 Since there has not been a 5G killer application until now, companies find themselves in a new era with a mix of enterprise development and consumer-demand challenges.

-Other planning tools – such as machine learning and meta-heuristics – are simply not capable of handling the complexity of telecommunications network planning and delivering optimal solutions to today’s network planning problems.
+Other planning tools, such as machine learning and meta-heuristics, are simply not capable of handling the complexity of telecommunications network planning problems and delivering optimal solutions.

 2) Workforce Management

-With mathematical optimization, telecom firms can minimize workforce costs and maximize employee efficiency and customer satisfaction.
+With mathematical optimization, telecom CSPs can minimize workforce costs and maximize employee efficiency and customer satisfaction.

 3) Supply Chain Management